mjeongDSL/SimpleEMS/critiques/Critique 4 -- November 24.md

 to the room, it seems like a thing can only be a building, room, or time when I was thinking it would be a combination of these.
 Comments might also help here.

+## Actual Parsing Advice

+Based on your AST, it seems like there isn't much variance in how users can define different attributes of the language, which should make it easier to parse.
+I would stick to the Packrat Parser approach with a tree basically designed by how your syntax tree is being defined in your prototype.

+I'm not sure how much help sugar will be since your AST classes really aren't that confusing and mostly just contain one value.
+You will still have to define them as some function, so I'm not sure it would save very much time.

+I know the external lab is really simple but I think that might be the best place for you to start since it deals with decently simple AST and syntax which matches your syntax (probably, haven't seen it) more closely than our other example which is picobot external.
+If you give me the paper prototype, I could add on to this.